 The UPSC Civil Services Prelims exam 2019 was conducted as scheduled on 2nd June.
 Lakhs of aspirants took the exam in the hope of realising their IAS dreams.

-The UPSC prelims exam is the first step towards making a career in the prestigious Civil Services of India.
+The UPSC Prelims is the first step towards making a career in the prestigious Civil Services of India.
 The Civil Services Exam is a three-stage exam consisting of a preliminary exam, mains exam, and interview.

-The prelims is a two – paper exam of qualifying nature.
+The IAS prelims exam round consists of two papers.
+The Prelims is essentially an eliminating round in which, from about 5 lakh people (on average) who take the exam, only about 10 – 15 thousand clear it.
 The marks secured in this exam decide whether aspirants can go on to the next stage or not.
 It is important to prepare well and have a comprehensive understanding of the subjects covered in this exam.
 In this article, we bring you an analysis of the trends in marks distribution according to various subjects covered in the exam over the past decade.

 |Paper||Total marks||No. of questions||Duration||Type||Negative marks||Nature|

 |General Studies Paper 2 (CSAT)||200||80||2 hours||Objective||Yes||Qualifying|